Tales from the Gault: 10 of the Scariest Things about the Juvenile Legal System

 That’s right.
 We have laws that prevent kids from gambling, vaping, smoking, working full time, driving cars, owning a gun, marrying, purchasing alcohol, and seeing a woman’s nipples, but to appear in an incredibly complicated court hearing requiring legal knowledge outside the keen of the average intelligent adult?
 Sure.
 The defense table is right up there, buddy.

-- Courts saddle children with fines and fees even though they aren’t even old enough to get 2
+- Courts saddle children with fines and fees even though they aren’t even old enough to get jobs.
+2

 Prior to reform in New Hampshire, for example, families were billed for every contact with the system, from diversion ($100-200 a case) to appeal ($2,000 a case) and everything in between, including interpreters ($40.07 per hour), counseling ($21.12-85.60 an hour), residential placement ($201.93-788.59 a day), inpatient psychiatric care ($27.20 a day), and incarceration ($27.20 a day).3